Telehealth for sexual and reproductive wellbeing: benefits and drawbacks

-Concerns over the accuracy of remote consultations and the security of sensitive patient data cast a shadow over what could otherwise be a promising solution, offering an alternative to long waits and often inaccessible appointments with SRHR clinicians.
+Concerns over the accuracy of remote consultations and the security of sensitive patient data cast a shadow over what could otherwise be a promising solution, offering an alternative to long waits and often inaccessible appointments with SRH clinicians.

 Would you trust the diagnosis of your OBGYN if given through video call?
 Would you feel safe talking to a sexologist about your performance problems online?